My favorite childhood dish at Thanksgiving!

 - Chives.
 Freshly chopped chives add a fresh and irresistible crunch in every bite.

-- Add the creamed corn, corn muffin mix, melted butter, sour cream, egg, garlic powder, and salt to a large mixing bowl.
-Mix the corn, half of the shredded cheese, and chopped chives into the mix.
-Use a spatula to carefully stir the batter.
+Add the creamed corn, corn muffin mix, melted butter, sour cream, egg, garlic powder, and salt to a large mixing bowl.

-- Spread the cornbread mixture evenly into an 8×10- or 9×9-inch casserole dish that has been sprayed with cooking spray.
+Spread the cornbread mixture evenly into an 8×10- or 9×9-inch casserole dish that has been sprayed with cooking spray.
 (For a rustic look, you can use a cast-iron skillet.)
-Bake in the preheated 350℉ oven for 25 minutes.
+Bake at 350℉ for 25 minutes.

 Other names for corn soufflé include corn casserole, corn pudding casserole, or creamed corn casserole.
 You might have heard others, too—the name used is often specific to certain regions.
 This great side dish is often served with a holiday dinner or special occasion, but it can be enjoyed all year round.